finalwebsites/woo-sendy/readme.txt

 Contributors: finalwebsites
 Tags: woocommerce, sendy, sendy subscriptions, woocommerce mailer, sendy mailer Requires at least: 4.0.1
-Tested up to: 5.0.5
+Tested up to: 5.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add customer email address from your WooCommerce store to Sendy when they opt-in during the checkout process at your WooCommerce store.
+Add customer email addresses from your WooCommerce store to Sendy when they opt-in during the checkout process at your WooCommerce store.

 == Description ==